Dean Close School: Academic achievement

 A-Level results in 2007 saw the school achieve a 100% pass rate with 81% of exams graded A–B. These results have put Dean Close in the top 100 schools in England as ranked by UCAS points per candidate.
-A majority of pupils attend Russell Group universities, with almost one in six achieving places at Oxbridge in recent years.

-In 2010, Dean Close pupils achieved the best GCSE results in the school's history with 62% attaining A/A*, and with an overall pass rate of 98%.

 As of 2014, Dean Close School is ranked 61st in co-educational senior boarding schools by A Levels, with 43% of pupils achieving A level A & A* grades.
 60% of pupils at Dean Close School also achieved GCSE level A & A* grades.

-Drama

-There are ten drama productions every year on average, from whole school musicals to pupil-produced plays.
-These take place in either the Bacon Theatre (a 550-seat theatre) or in the drama studio.
-In recent years the whole school musicals have included Singing in the Rain, Chicago, South Pacific, Les Misérables, Cabaret and West Side Story.
-The school has visited the Edinburgh Fringe Festival with their own theatre company, Close Up Theatre, every year since 2004, achieving a Sell-out award on every occasion.

-In 2013 they performed Arcadia by Tom Stoppard, and were sold-out before the first performance.
-Visits from notable actors to Dean Close in the last few years include: Dominic West, Nathaniel Parker, Judi Dench, Patricia Routledge, Samuel West, Nigel Havers, Jamie Parker and Julian Fellowes.

-In the last five years, pupils leaving DCS have gone on to RADA, LAMDA, Central, Mountview, Rose Bruford, ALRA and AADA (USA) The school also achieves a high success rate at the Cheltenham Festival, winning many of the entered classes.
-They also have pupils acting semi-professionally at venues such as the Globe.
+Combined Cadet Force (CCF)

+Dean Close has a long tradition of Cadets.
+The school had an affiliate tri-service Combined Cadet Force which has a history dating back to 1909 as the Officer Training Corps, in 1948 it was later developed to the Combined Cadet Force.

+Dean Close CCF Sections

+Dean Close School CCF consists of Army.
+The school used to have a Navy and Air Force section, however these were both discontinued.
+Dean Close CCF (Army Section) are attached to the Rifles Regiment, and consequently Army cadets berets have the Rifles Bugle as their cap badge.

+Royal Visit

+In 1951, Friday 16 March, HRH Princess Elizabeth visited Cheltenham and inspected the school CCF Guard of Honour on Shelburne Road outside the school.
+Accompanying Princess Elizabeth was A.N.
+Gilks, the Headmaster at the time.
+The Coronation of Queen Elizabeth II on 2 June 1953 was marked at Dean Close School with a ‘Coronation Holiday’ that ran from 30 May to 3 June, allowing Decanians to share the occasion with their families.

+Remembrance Day

+Every year on Remembrance Day, all Dean Close staff and pupils gather in front of the School Chapel and mark Remembrance Day with a Military styled Remembrance Service conducted by the Dean Close Combined Cadet Force.
+It is then followed by a two-minute silence in honour of the pupils and soldiers who gave their lives in the First and Second World Wars.
+The two-minute silence is ended with the Last Post.
+There is also a Remembrance Service which takes place inside the chapel for all staff and pupils.

+In April 2016, the headmaster signed the Armed Forces Covenant on behalf of the school.

 Sport

+The school is known for its hockey, but has also been successful in rugby.

+Over the last two decades, Dean Close has qualified as national finalists every year for both boys' and girls' indoor and outdoor hockey.

-In February 2013, the U18 girls won the Schools National Hockey competition, and Silver Medallists in the final of the indoor format a month previously.
-In the summer of 2012 the U16 boys hockey team won the Schools National Hockey competition.
-In the summer of 2009, Dean Close U18 boys hockey team won the Schools National Hockey competition.
-They also reached the Schools National Hockey Finals again in 2010 and 2011.
-In 2012, Dean Close equestrians won the National Schools Cross-Country Champions and the National Schools' Two-Day Event.
+In February 2013, the U18 girls won the Schools' National Hockey Competition, and were silver medalists in the final of the indoor format.
+In the summer of 2012 the U16 boys' hockey team won the School National Hockey competition.
+In the Summer of 2009, Dean Close U18 boys hockey team won the School National Hockey competition.
+They also reached the School National Hockey Finals again in 2010 and 2011.
+In 2012, Dean Close equestrians won the National Schools' Cross-Country Champions and the National Schools' Two-Day Event.